Mick Cornett

 Michael Earl Cornett Sr. (born July 16, 1958) is an American politician and former television personality who served as the 35th mayor of Oklahoma City, from 2005 until 2018.
 A member of the Republican Party, he was only the fourth mayor in Oklahoma City history to be elected to three terms and the first to be elected to four terms.
 He also served as President of the United States Conference of Mayors and as national President of the Republican Mayors and Local Officials (RMLO).
 He also served as Chairman of the U.S. Conference of Mayors Urban Economic Affairs Committee until 2007.
 In 2018, he was defeated in the Republican runoff by Tulsa businessman Kevin Stitt for the GOP nomination for Governor of Oklahoma.
 In 2006, Cornett was defeated by Mary Fallin for the Republican runoff for U.S. Congress.

 Early life

 Cornett is a native of Oklahoma City.
 His mother was a teacher and his father was a postal worker.
 He attended Putnam City High School, graduating in 1976.
 He then attended the University of Oklahoma, earning a journalism degree in television news.
-He earned a Master of Business Administration from the New York University.
+He earned a Master of Business Administration from New York University.